5 Top Tips for Skiing With Your Kids

 - From the top of the Chondola out to Captain’s Basin via Shaun’s Way/A Real Journey

 - Captain’s Basin

 - Valley View

-If you’d rather we took care of the progression for you, you can book your kids into single day or multi-day programmes with group lessons, lunch & care all included – check out our 4-Day Adventure Programmes or single day Kids’ Group Lessons + Kids’ Club for more info!
+If you’d rather we took care of the progression for you, you can book your kids into single or multi-day programmes – check out our Kids' Multi-day Programmes or single day Kids’ Group Lessons for more info!

 We really recommend getting a lesson for your child – like in any learning situation they’ll listen better to an instructor & learn more with kids their own age.
 There are heeeaps of different lesson options for all ages & levels, so you can pick the one that fits in best with your holiday plans.

 We can’t wait to see you & the kids up here soon!